April 28, 2022

 On-demand services

-This is a big advantage in South Africa and Nigeria because users that don’t have a card rely on cash-on-delivery to pay for these services.
+This is a big advantage in South Africa because users that don’t have a card rely on cash-on-delivery to pay for these services.
 Paying via cash-on-delivery increases the risk for consumers and suppliers in the marketplace and also increases the number of transactions that move off-platform.
 Using VRP can enable marketplaces to return a greater percentage of their transactions on-platform, increase safety in their ecosystem and enable a much smoother user experience.

 We’re excited about the possibilities that can be unlocked with access to this technology.
-Businesses interested in LinkPay can learn more and get started here.